Man struggling to quit substance use without medical detox

 If you have a substance use disorder, particularly a heroin use disorder, you have probably been struggling to break free for quite a while.
 If you have considered treatment for your disorder, you are probably concerned about the most intimidating part of quitting heroin: detox and withdrawal.
-Fortunately, Coastal Detox can help you to end heroin abuse safely and comfortably.
-View All Opiates

 What is Detox?

-For a person struggling with heroin addiction, detox can bring on painful withdrawal symptoms that start within 24 hours of stopping drug use.
-Symptoms can be mild, moderate, or severe depending on the duration of abuse and other factors.
 Although heroin withdrawal is rarely life-threatening, trying to detox alone without medical supervision can make symptoms worse.
-In addition, people who are in recovery from heroin addiction need to detox from the drug or begin medication-assisted treatment before they can begin counseling and therapy.
+People in recovery from heroin addiction need to detox from the drug or begin medication-assisted treatment before they can begin counseling and therapy.

 Heroin Withdrawal